Dapagliflozin/metformin (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, adrenal or pituitary disease, heart failure, high cholesterol, a vitamin B12 deficiency, or a history of bladder cancer, pancreas problems, or urinary tract or genital yeast infections.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, adrenal or pituitary disease, heart failure, vitamin B12 deficiency, or a history of pancreas problems, urinary tract or genital yeast infections.
 Tell your doctor if you are on a low-salt diet.

 - This medicine may cause the following problems: